shivanju/shivanju.github.io/_posts/2018-12-14-apps-for-degoogling-your-phone.md

 comments: true
 ---

 Six months ago, I thought of doing an experiment.
-It was getting rid of most of the of the default applications that came pre-installed with my android phone and trying out their alternatives.
+It was getting rid of most of the default applications that came pre-installed with my android phone and trying out their alternatives.
 And not only for default apps but also for some other popular applications like Lastpass.
 The alternative may be primarily open source or proprietary.
 Since most of the default apps are provided by Google, you can say this experiment was sort of de-googling my phone.

 It's been more than six months after de-googling my phone and I don't think I'm going to revert it.
 This article is also helpful for those people who are concerned about Google storing their data as most of the applications are open source and they don't store any kind of data.